-Reacting to the early news of the guilty verdict, Jewish organizations and leaders expressed gratitude to the court.
+Reacting to the early news, Jewish leaders expressed gratitude to the court.

-Survivor Thomas Blatt, one of the rare escapees from Sobibor, told JTA during the trial that “All the guards [at Sobibor] were murderers” and that “it is enough to prove he was there.”
+Survivor Thomas Blatt, one of the rare escapees from Sobibor, told JTA during the trial that “All the guards [at Sobibor] were murderers… it is enough to prove he was there.”

-Demjanjuk immigrated to the United States after World War II and lived in suburban Cleveland starting in 1952.
-His later years were spent fighting accusations of involvement in wartime crimes against humanity: He was accused in the early 1980s of being the notorious guard “Ivan the Terrible” at the Treblinka death camp, but was released from jail in Israel after seven years when another Ukrainian was identified as the guard in question.
+Demjanjuk immigrated to the United States after World War II.
+He lived in suburban Cleveland from 1952.
+His later years were spent fighting accusations of involvement in wartime crimes against humanity: he was accused in the early 1980s of being a guard at the Treblinka death camp, but was released from jail in Israel after seven years when another Ukrainian was identified as the guard in question.

-A spokesperson for that court said that 88-year-old Klaas Carel Faber, convicted more than 60 years ago by a Dutch court of complicity in 22 wartime murders, would not be extradited because Faber’s consent as a German citizen was required and he refused, according to The Associated Press.
+A spokesperson for the court said that 88-year-old Klaas Carel Faber, convicted more than 60 years ago by a Dutch court of complicity in 22 wartime murders, would not be extradited because Faber’s consent as a German citizen was required, and he refused, according to the Associated Press.

 "This decision is absolutely outrageous," Zuroff said in an interview from Jerusalem.
 "It makes my blood boil."